UNT-PHYS-3X10-Template/Week1-Assignment4/README.md

-# Week 1 Assignment 4
+# Numerical methods and rounding errors

 As with many problems in science, there is often more than one way to program a math calculation.
 Although in analytical temrs, these ways should be equivalent, in a numerical world we may get different results.